cuffeax/WNT_scripts/README.md

 # WNT Scripts
-Miscellaneous scripts for Windows management/deployment.
+Miscellaneous scripts for Windows management.

-## Script list:
-#### SafeSVC
+#### WinSecOpt:
-Script for secure Windows configuration and deployment.
-Disables unsafe services, features & tasks.
-Reduces telemetry, turns off *ContentDeliveryManager* and *ConsumerFeatures* and provides many miscellaneous tweaks.
+Script for secure Windows configuration and optimization.
+Disables unsafe services & features, providing many miscellaneous tweaks as a bonus.
 Can turn off *Ease of Use* – user dependent.

-#### Duster
+#### Dusting:
-Script offering a proper way of cleaning Windows.
-More info here: https://guide.mople71.cz/cs/wnt/duster.php
+Automated temp files removal (manual & cleanmgr).

-#### WMISalvage
+#### WMISalvage:
 Completely rebuilds WMI repository. **WARNING: avoid unless you know what you're doing!**

-#### SFClog
+#### SFClog:
 Initiates a System File Checker scan and creates a log of found errors for review.
-Usually used when remotely helping someone with system corruption.
+Usually used when remotely helping with system corruption.

-#### DISMResetBase
+#### DISMResetBase:
 Cleans WinSxS folder and resets OS base by executing a simple command.
+Uninstalling any prior OS updates becomes impossible.

 &#8230;and others